Blister Prevention 101: How to Avoid or Treat a Blister

 Stage 1: Hot Spot Treatment

 - If you start to feel any irritation in your feet, stop immediately and find a place where you can sit.
-Take off your shoes and socks to inspect the hot spot.
+Take off your shoes and socks to inspect the sore spot.

 - If your skin is red and raw, make sure you disinfect the area and apply antibiotic ointment before covering it with tape or a band-aid.